 What are the different type of Injectables used?

-- Collagen was the original injectable filler used in the United States.
+Collagen was the original injectable filler used in the United States.
 Collagen was derived from bovine collagen, and as such carried with it a higher incidence of allergic reactions.
-Collagen injections were manufactured in two forms, Zyderm and Zyplast, with Zyplast being thicker and lasting a bit longer.
+Collagen injections were manufactured in two forms, Zyderm and Zyplast.
 Cosmoderm and Cosmoplast were also very popular collagen based dermal fillers.
-These types of collagen injections, however faded quickly after 3 months and constant maintenance was required.
-Due to its increased risk of allergic reactions and it lack of longevity, Collagen injections quickly was replaced as a wrinkle filler when hyaluronic acid fillers were discovered.
+These types of collagen injections, however, faded quickly after 3 months and constant maintenance was required.
+Due to increased risk of allergic reactions and lack of longevity, Collagen injections were quickly replaced as a wrinkle filler when hyaluronic acid fillers were discovered.

-- Hyaluronic Acid is a naturally occurring substance that is already present naturally in your skin.
+Hyaluronic acid is a naturally occurring substance that is already present naturally in the body.
 Hyaluronic acid fillers are gel-like substances, which are soft, and are used to replace lost volume and treat lines and deep wrinkles.
 Hyaluronic acid binds to water when injected, and softens and hydrates the skin.
-After 2010, the FDA approved hyaluronic acid fillers compounded with lidocaine to make these dermal injections more comfortable for the patients.
+After 2010, the FDA approved hyaluronic acid fillers compounded with lidocaine to make these dermal injections more comfortable for patients.
 Hyaluronic acid has the unique ability to plump and hydrate the skin.
-Most hyaluronic acid fillers are compounded with lidocaine to minimize the discomfort from the cosmetic injections.
-Hyaluronic acid fillers are believed to have long-lasting effects.
+Hyaluronic acid injectable treatments are believed to have long-lasting effects.
 There have been recent studies which show that repeated injections of hyaluronic acid fillers stimulate the body to produces its own collagen.
-Over time, with the new collagen stimulated, there may ben less dermal filler needed to achieve the same cosmetic effect.
+Over time, with the new collagen that is produced, there may be less dermal filler needed to achieve the same cosmetic effect.

-- Juvederm Ultra Plus XC and Juvederm Ultra Plus – is composed of a hyaluronic acid gel, which has the same exact formula, accept the XC form contains lidocaine.
+Juvederm Ultra Plus XC and Juvederm Ultra Plus are composed of a hyaluronic acid gel, which has the same exact formula, accept the XC form contains lidocaine (an anesthetic).
 Juvederm is injected into the skin and acts like a sponge to fill in winkles and fine lines and areas of volume depletion.
 It has a bit thicker consistency than Juvederm Volbella, and is used commonly as a filler treatment for smile lines.
 Juvederm Ultra Plus is a very popular dermal filler for lip augmentation.

-- Juvederm Volbella – Volbella was designed to treat fine lines, in particular the lines around the mouth and for “smoker’s lines.”
+Juvederm Volbella was designed to treat fine lines, in particular the lines around the mouth and for “smoker’s lines.”
 Juvederm Volbella lasts approximately 12 months in duration, depending both on the amount of product and the area injected.

-- Juvederm Vollure – Vollure was designed to treat the smile lines or nasolabial folds.
+Juvederm Vollure was designed to treat the smile lines or nasolabial folds.
 Juvederm Vollure has a longevity of 18 months which is very appealing due to the decreased need for constant re-injection.

-- Restylane Refyne & Restylane Defyne – are the newest Restylane products which are designed with XpresHAn Technology™ which allows movement of the face in the areas it has been injected.
-Restylane Refyne treats moderate lines and wrinkles whereas Restylane Defyne treats moderate to deep winkles.
+Restylane Refyne and Restylane Defyne are the newest Restylane products which are designed with XpresHAn Technology™ which allows easy movement of the face in the areas it has been injected.
+Restylane Refyne treats moderate lines and wrinkles, whereas Restylane Defyne treats moderate to deep winkles.